robert-l-b/bps_validity_threats/README.md

-# Threats to Internal Validity in Business Process Simulation (BPS) Evaluations
+# Glitches in the Matrix: Threats to the Validity of Data-driven Business Process Simulation

 ## Overview